Modals display information and accept user input. To create a modal, create a class that extends [[Reference/TypeScript API/Modal|Modal]]:

 ```

-The result is returned in the `onSubmit` callback when the user clicks **Submit**:
+The result is passed into the `onSubmit` callback when the user clicks **Submit**:

 ```ts